 Additionally, each graduate program will publish its approved Master’s defence procedures.
 The Faculty Dean or designate will chair the Master’s defences.
 Following a thesis defence, students should typically be given two to four weeks to complete minor revisions, which are to be approved by the graduate supervisor, or four to twelve weeks to complete major revisions, which are to be approved by the graduate supervisor and the chair of the defence.
 For more information about Thesis Defences, please visit the Graduate Calendar.

 - Submission of Thesis to Digital Repository

-When the thesis is in its final form (following defence), has been approved by the graduate program, and meets FGS Thesis Format Specifications (E-Thesis Format Specifications) the student will submit the thesis to the Brock University Digital Repository for review by FGS.
-The approved thesis must be deposited to the Brock University Digital Repository in order for a degree to be conferred.
+When the thesis is in its final form (following defence), has been approved by the graduate program, and meets FGS Thesis Format Specifications (E-Thesis Format Specifications), the student will submit the thesis to the Brock University Digital Repository for review by FGS.
+The approved thesis must be deposited to the Brock University Digital Repository for a degree to be conferred.

 STEPS TO COMPLETE THE ELECTRONIC SUBMISSION:

 - Check with your graduate program regarding deadline dates for thesis submission to graduate at Spring or Fall convocation.